Jim Thurman

-James Frederick Thurman (March 13, 1935 – April 14, 2007) was an American actor, voice actor, writer, director, cartoonist, and producer.
+James Frederick Thurman (March 13, 1935 – April 14, 2007) was an American actor, screenwriter, and director.
 He is best known for the writings of TV gags for the likes of Bob Hope, Bob Newhart, Carol Burnett, Bill Cosby, and Dean Martin.

 Career

-Born in Dallas, Texas but raised in Vicksburg, Michigan, Thurman received a degree from the University of Michigan.
+Born in Dallas, Texas but raised in Vicksburg, Michigan, Thurman completed a degree at the University of Michigan.
 He began his career as a copywriter at various advertising agencies in Los Angeles, and San Francisco.
 Later he moved to Los Angeles with his writing partner Gene Moss, where they formed a boutique advertising agency, "Creative Advertising Stuff".

 Moss and Thurman scripted all 156 installments of the 1965 cartoon series Roger Ramjet as well as the puppet comedy series Shrimpenstein, where Thurman voiced the title character for satirical children's television program.

-In 1967 Thurman teamed up with Carol Burnett to begin writing gags for The Carol Burnett Show, scripting running gags and writing whole scenes.
+In 1967 Thurman teamed up with Carol Burnett to begin writing gags for The Carol Burnett Show, scripting running gags and writing whole skits.
 In 1969, Thurman joined the writing team for Sesame Street, scripting both street and Muppet scenes as well as producing many animated sketches.
 He also played Digby Dropout's sidekick "Dunce" in The Man from Alphabet, a detective show which appeared in Sesame Streets pilots but was not used in the actual series due to poor testing results.

 In 1972, Thurman teamed up with Bob Newhart to begin writing gags for The Bob Newhart Show, scripting both therapy and regular scenes.
 One year later in 1973 Thurman did the voice of Christopher Clumsy for a Cliff Roberts-produced cartoon about shapes as well as Jake the Snake in 1988 (also for Sesame Street).
 In 1977 Jim worked as a consultant for Warner Cable's innovation Qube system in Columbus, Ohio.
 He was on the creative team for the interactive "Columbus Alive" news magazine program.
 In 1982, Thurman teamed up with Paul Fierlinger to create, write, and voice Teeny Little Super Guy for Sesame Street.